ssbc/handbook.scuttlebutt.nz/README.md

 ## Other Projects

-Scuttlebutt is not the only project working on [decent](glossary.md#decent) systems:
+Scuttlebutt is not the only dex project:

 - [Matrix](http://matrix.org/)
 - [Bitcoin](https://bitcoin.org/)